ProfileView on Wikidata

 | Classification | National government (past) |

-| Education | Paris-Sorbonne University - Paris IV, University of Paris 1 Pantheon-Sorbonne, Tunis University, Doctor of Sciences |
+| Education | Paris-Sorbonne University - Paris IV, University of Paris 1 Pantheon-Sorbonne, Doctor of Sciences, Tunis University |

-| Political affiliation | Independent politician, Call for Tunisia, Socialist Destourian Party, Constitutional Democratic Rally |
+| Political affiliation | Call for Tunisia, independent politician, Socialist Destourian Party, Constitutional Democratic Rally |

 | Family | Siren Ennaceur |